Bank Negara reaffirms commitment to ensure sufficient onshore market | Malay Mail

-In a statement today, the central bank said its recent measures, particularly the reverse repo operations, Statutory Reserve Requirement (SRR) adjustments, Principal Dealer facilities and the purchase of government bonds, have ensured sufficient ringgit and bond market liquidity.
+In a Financial Markets Committee meeting minutes released yesterday, the central bank said its recent measures, particularly the reverse repo operations, Statutory Reserve Requirement (SRR) adjustments, Principal Dealer facilities and the purchase of government bonds, have ensured sufficient ringgit and bond market liquidity.

 The central bank also noted that the recent pick up in interbank repo market activities have allowed banks to better manage liquidity.